 Student Affairs at Illinois provides quality programs, services, facilities, and living environments which support the curriculum and empower students to succeed at Illinois.
 Assessment in Student Affairs is guided by the Director for Assessment and Planning and the Student Affairs Assessment Committee (SAAC).

-These resources are intended to help Student Affairs Departments and Units with reflecting on their past learning outcomes assessment work and developing their 2018-2019 Student Learning Outcomes Assessment Plans:
+These resources are intended to help Student Affairs Departments and Units assess their work.
+Resources are designed to guide units in reflection on prior learning outcomes assessment work and developing future plans.

 Current Co-curricular Assessment Activities

 Student Affairs at Illinois is participating in the campus-wide effort to systematically collect and effectively use assessment information on student learning outcomes.

 Student Affairs units and departments have been actively engaging in learning outcomes assessment related to their plans since the 2017-2018 academic year.
 Progress is tracked periodically in discussions with Student Affairs Assessment Committee, as well as annually through formal reports.

 The Director for Assessment and Planning supports all Student Affairs units with learning outcomes assessment.
 The Student Affairs Assessment Committee (SAAC) offers professional development workshops throughout the year to assist departments and units with their assessment efforts.
 In addition, SAAC hosts an assessment conference every other year.
 You may also find helpful resources on the Student Affairs Assessment website.

 More information on Student Affairs progress with learning outcomes assessment and planning can be obtained from the Student Affairs Assessment Committee.

 - Alana Harris, Ph.D., Campus Recreation

 - Cherisse Johnson, Bruce Nesbitt African American Cultural Center